 Pulmonary arterial hypertension (PAH) is a specific type of pulmonary hypertension that is caused when the tiny arteries in your lung become thickened and narrowed.
-This narrowing blocks the blood flow through the lungs which raises the blood pressure in the lungs.
-This causes your heart to have to work harder and over time the heart loses ability to effectively pump blood throughout the body.
+This blocks the blood flow through your lungs which raises the blood pressure in the lungs and causes your heart to work harder to pump your blood through those narrowed arteries.
+Over time, your heart loses the ability to effectively pump blood throughout your body.

 - Pulmonary arterial hypertension (PAH) is a rare, progressive disorder (meaning it gets worse over time), in which the cause is usually unknown.

 - PAH is most common in women between the ages of 30-60.

 - There is no cure for PAH, but treatments are available to control symptoms and improve quality of life.

 - PAH is referred to as Group 1: PAH among the five types of pulmonary hypertension.